 Turn the file back to Grayscale.
 Head over to Image > Mode > Grayscale.
 In the Grayscale option window, set the Size Ratio to 1.
 Click OK.

 Let’s duplicate this image onto the Music Poster.
-On the layer, Right click > Duplicate Layer.
+Right-click on the layer and choose Duplicate Layer.
 In the Duplicate Layer option window, name the layer DJ.
 Under Destination, select the Music Poster Photoshop file.
 Click OK.

 Close the image.
 We won’t need to save it because we've already duplicated it into the main Photoshop file.